eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/v-pid-rulebook.md

 For example:

-- The OAuth SD-JWT-VC draft \[Ter2024\] defines data format specifications for attestations based on JWT & SD-JWT.
+- The OAuth SD-JWT-VC draft \[SD-JWT VC\] defines data format specifications for attestations based on JWT & SD-JWT.
 - The SD-JWT-VC Data Model proposal \[Fet2024\] was previously discussed by Germany as a possible approach for structuring JWT-based attestations